mjwelchphd/GalaxyRevisited/README.md

 #### <a id="b8668941-f36e-437f-ab18-e97b04dc2a5c">Choosing a Plan</a>

 - Under "Choose your instance plan," select whichever one you prefer.
 If you want to just create one for the duration of studying this book, I recommend the $10 plan.
 If you plan to keep the instance after studying this book, pick a plan that's right for your needs.
-- Under "Identify your instance," create a name which describes the site you're creating: for example, "ChicagoOfficeWest," or "JohnHancocksBlog."
+- Under "Identify your instance," create a name that describes the site you're creating: for example, "ChicagoOfficeWest," or "JohnHancocksBlog."
 If you plan on having more than one AWS server in the future, be sure you select a name carefully: you can only have one instance per unique name.
 - Leave the "x" as 1, and ignore the tagging options.
-- Click to `Create instance` button.
+- Click the `Create instance` button.

 #### <a id="9b964e3b-8df9-494f-96ac-71ce90b249ed">Your Instance Is Up And Running</a>